The Annual Academy Membership Fee is €30 for the year and €2 every session.

 They will learn the basic motor skills of Gaelic games and will participate in small sided matches.

-The Academy is managed by Gavin O’Leary, St Mark's GAA Club Juvenile Development Officer and Denise Paisley who is the Academy’s COVID-19 compliance officer.
+The Academy is managed by Ken King, St Mark's GAA Club's Games Promotion Officer and Denise Paisley who is the Juvenile Chairperson.

-Gavin is ably assisted by a team of parents who volunteer and help to run and co-ordinate the drills and the matches.
+Ken is ably assisted by a team of parents and young coaches who volunteer and help to run and co-ordinate the drills and the matches.

 Focus on developing children's physical and social health through fun and participation with a key emphasis on physical literacy and core movement skills with the ball.